Sweet Dumpling Squash: What It Is + How to Cook It

-There are so many fun winter squash available now at store, farmer’s markets and farm stands.
+There are so many fun winter squash available now at stores, farmer’s markets and farm stands.
 Be brave and give some of them a try.
-We find they are even tastier than butternut squash, which has traditionally been the squash that is most widely available.
+We find they are even tastier than butternut squash, which has traditionally been the most widely available.

 What is sweet dumpling squash